naghamalsaade/Pharmacy-Managment-System/README.md

 - View details of a specific drug.

 ### Medical Food Department
-- Add a new medicinal food
+- Add a new medical food
 - View all medical food / edit / delete

 - View the foods in the pharmacy